Sushanth – A Journey from Laughter to Love Part 3

 Joshna: “That’s good.
 Make it a habit, ra.”

-Me: “I said I was early to the bus stop but never to college…”
+Me: “I said I was early to the bus stop, not to college…”

 Me: “Thank you, akka…”

-Because there she was, like a poem standing in the rain.
-Just like those images I had in my mind… no, this was even more surreal.
-Her eyes held a kind of quiet mystery, wide like monsoon skies.
+There she was, like a poem standing in the rain.
+Her eyes held a quiet mystery, wide like monsoon skies.
 Her slightly damp hair danced in the breeze, clinging gently to her cheeks.
-Her duppatta, wet from the drizzle, wrapped around her like an artist’s final brushstroke.
-She wasn’t just beautiful, she was the monsoon personified.
+Her dupatta, wet from the drizzle, wrapped around her like an artist’s final brushstroke.
+She wasn’t just beautiful—she was the monsoon personified.

 She wasn’t a dream anymore.
-She was standing there in reality, as the rain fell around her, yet her presence felt untouched by the chaos.
-She looked like someone the rain loved too much to soak completely.
+She stood there in reality, as the rain fell around her, yet her presence felt untouched by the chaos.
 A soft glow from the streetlight behind her made her seem celestial, as though she’d descended from another world just for that moment.

 I forgot this world.
-I forgot that I was a human being living on planet Earth.
-I went into the celestials.
-I was totally wet with rain, but I didn’t care.
-She was more than just beautiful; she was a feeling I never knew I could feel.
+I forgot I was a human living on Earth.
+I was drenched with rain, but I didn’t care.
+She was more than beautiful; she was a feeling I never knew I could feel.
 That moment redefined beauty for me.

 I had never felt this free and happy in my entire life.
-This feeling was so strange yet familiar, like I was meant to feel it all along.
-Ten minutes to reach Peddapalli felt like one microsecond.
-Just staring at her through the window, I was floating.
+This feeling was strange yet familiar, like I was meant to feel it all along.
+The ten-minute ride to Peddapalli felt like a microsecond.
+Staring at her through the window, I was floating.

 I didn’t know what to do.
-My legs gave up, and I sat down at the bus stand.
-I was drenched, but all I felt was warmth—the warmth of the moment I just lived.
+My legs gave up, and I sat down at the bus stand, drenched but feeling only the warmth of the moment I just lived.

 I didn’t notice time pass.
 It was 10 AM when I reached college, an hour and a half late.
-Everyone was surprised.
-But strangely, this time, the principal and lecturers didn’t say anything.
-Maybe it was because of the heavy rain.
-But deep down, I felt… everything happened just so I could see that beautiful face.
+Everyone was surprised, but strangely, the principal and lecturers didn’t say anything—maybe because of the heavy rain.
+Deep down, I felt everything happened just so I could see her beautiful face.

 In class, I sat silently.
-Everyone took it as normal, but Raghu, my best friend, never hesitated to sense the shift.
+Everyone took it as normal, but Raghu, my best friend, sensed the shift.

 Raghu: “What happened?
 Did you see her?”